-Please refer to the section entitled "Graduation Requirements" for information pertaining to degree audit, application for graduation, payment of graduation fees, and other graduation requirements.
+Please refer to the section entitled "Graduation Requirements" for information pertaining to degree audit, application for graduation, and other graduation requirements.

 Late Registration

 For registration during the period stated in the University Calendar as late registration, a fee of \$25 is charged.